ptorrent/weble-IoT-Gateway/docs/weble-cloud-connections-rdp.md

 Automatically select the security mode based on the security protocols supported by both the client and the server.
 This is the default.
 - **nla**:
 Network Level Authentication, sometimes also referred to as “hybrid” or CredSSP (the protocol that drives NLA).
 This mode uses TLS encryption and requires the username and password to be given in advance.
 Unlike RDP mode, the authentication step is performed before the remote desktop session actually starts, avoiding the need for the Windows server to allocate significant resources for users that may not be authorized.
-If the versions of guacd and Guacamole Client in use support prompting and the username, password, and domain are not specified, the user will be interactively prompted to enter credentials to complete NLA and continue the connection.
+If the versions of guacd and Remote services Client in use support prompting and the username, password, and domain are not specified, the user will be interactively prompted to enter credentials to complete NLA and continue the connection.
 Otherwise, when prompting is not supported and credentials are not provided, NLA connections will fail.
 - **nla-ext**:
 Extended Network Level Authentication.
 This mode is identical to NLA except that an additional “Early User Authorization Result” is required to be sent from the      server to the client immediately after the NLA handshake is completed.
 - **tls**: